On The War Memorial Trail….Remembrance Week 2025 – Remembrance Day Services At Borden-Carleton Legion And In Kinkora

 • Ernest Ramey GALLANT, born in Borden

 A huge thank you goes out to Mike Gaudet and to Judie Klassen for their help in obtaining a photo, and to Duane MacEwen for help in photo restoration.
 If you can help with the photo search request or have a story to tell, please let Pieter know.
-Email him at memorialtrail@gmail.com, comment on the blog, or send a tweet to @researchmemori1.
+Email him at memorialtrail@gmail.com, or comment on the blog.

 …Want to follow our research?….